 2. Incineration (with energy recovery)

-Arctic Biomaterials Oy has certified one of the degradable glass fiber composites with the Seedling mark Din Certco EN13432 as a proof of concept.
+Arctic Biomaterials Oy has certified one of the degradable glass fiber composites with the Seedling mark Din Certco EN13432 up to a thickness of 2 mm as a proof of concept.
 In addition, home compostable materials are under development.

 4. Chemical recycling

-The chemical recycling process also known as back biting is not very widely used today outside the US.
+The chemical recycling process also known as back biting is not very widely used today.
 One of our suppliers NatureWorks has recycled more than 17 million pounds of their Ingeo biopolymer in the US.
 In this process, called the hydrolysis process, the biopolymer is broken down into lactic acid.
 Following the hydrolysis process the lactic acid is then converted back to biopolymer resin.